jeromegn/DocumentUp/README.md

 Make sure to change the `"username/repository"` to the repository's name and user's username.

+Use the `documentup.min.js` file in this repository, not the one what used to be on cdnjs.com, it's deprecated.

 ### Configuration

 `DocumentUp.document` accepts either a String or an Object representing your desired configuration.
 If an object is used, remember to add a `repo` option containing the path `"username/repository"` to your github repository.